blebon/directChillFoam/docs/source/tutorials/Vreeman2002.rst

       div(phi,C.Cu)    bounded Gauss upwind;
   }

-The number of energy corrector loops is prescribed in the PIMPLE entry of the system/fvSolution dictionary file.
+The number of energy corrector loops is prescribed in the PIMPLE entry of the `system/fvSolution dictionary file <https://doc.cfd.direct/openfoam/user-guide-v9/fvsolution>`_.

 .. code-block:: C